wolfer649/WGOT/README.md

 - Improve debug messages, if enabled in the code.
 - Use Decimal arithmetic for Temperature Adjustment menu, to avoid odd values with binary math.
 - Update documentation to show how to log stdout, stderr messages from rc.local.

+Proto29 added the following changes.
+- Shift screens to the right, to accommodate PiTFT faceplate for Cyntech case.
+- Minor fixes to comments and debug code.
 # Usage
 Follow the instructions in the documentation to build the hardware and to install pre-requisite software.
 The following command will execute the programme.
 There is also an example rc.local in the documentation that will log runtime messages.

-sudo python Proto28.py
+sudo python Proto29.py

 or

-sudo python3 Proto28.py
+sudo python3 Proto29.py
 # Known Bugs
 The activity LED may stay on after the software exits.
 (Proto22 - 2019-02-24)